 - virtualization technologies applied to specific problem domains such as HPC, realtime, and power management.

-Please submit your paper through this link after reading the following submission instructions.
+Please submit your paper through HotCRP after reading the following submission instructions.

 Reviewing will be double blind, therefore submissions must be anonymous.
 Author names, affiliations, acknowledgments, and any other hints of identity must not be included in the submission.
+Avoid identifying yourself or your institution explicitly or by implication (e.g., through the references or acknowledgments).
 You should not anonymize your bibliographic references; instead, cite your work in the third person so that your submission is self-contained.
 Make a good-faith effort to conceal any authorship connection between prior work and yours.